 The Price of Doing Nothing

-You may be thinking that hiring an attorney will cost way too much money.
+Some worry that hiring an attorney will cost way too much money.
 However, most personal injury attorneys work on a contingency fee.
-That’s right: if you don’t see a dime, you don’t owe them a dime.
+That means if the client doesn’t see a dime, neither does that attorney.

-Moreover, the cost of doing nothing is tremendous.
-If you do not take any action at all, you will not be able to collect anything.
+Moreover, the cost of doing nothing can be tremendous.
+Those who do not take any action at all may not be able to collect anything.

-Let’s face it; we all need to support our families and loved ones.
+Let’s face it; everyone needs to support a family and loved ones.
 Aside from being out of work and unable to bring money in, a victim still has a ton of medical bills to pay.
 Ultimately, both the monetary and emotional cost of doing nothing is simply not worth it.

 Who Should You Contact?

-Adam H. Rosenblum of Rosenblum Law is an experienced personal injury attorney who is licensed to practice in New Jersey and New York.
-He knows what to do in order to help guarantee that your rights are protected.
-He will fight for you and help you receive every bit of money that you deserve for your injuries.
-E-mail or call him today at 973-594-6552.
+If you have been injured in a construction-related accident, contact an attorney right away for help.
+The attorneys of Rosenblum Law are experienced personal injury attorneys licensed to practice in New Jersey and New York.
+We know what to do in order to help guarantee that your rights are protected.
+We will fight for you and help you receive every bit of money that you deserve for your injuries.
+E-mail or call him today at 888-235-9021.